Home » Diamonds » 8 Brilliant Earth Competitors & Alternatives

 • Anniversary rings

-By a long shot, they’re my number one recommended online jeweler.
+They’re my number one recommended online jeweler.
 When a reader asks me where they should buy an engagement ring or another piece of jewelry, I send them James Allen’s way.

 In fact, it’s where I bought my wife’s engagement ring (a round-cut diamond in this setting), and I was fully satisfied with the experience.